AdobeDocs/certification.en/help/certifications/renew.md

 It is important keep track of your certification renewal dates and ensure that you complete the renewal process before the expiration date, to avoid any disruptions to your certification status.

-**How do I renew my certification**
+**How do I renew my certification?**

 Renewing an Adobe certification is easy at Adobe!
-Depending on the level, solution, or job role, the renewal process is completed by completing continuous learning activities and passing assessments / or by passing an unproctored on-demand job role exam.
+Depending on the level, solution, or job role, the renewal process is completed by working through continuous learning activities and passing assessments / or by passing an unproctored on-demand job role exam.

 Adobe offers various resources and tools to help you renew your certification, including: